hughdbrown/just-enough/basic-python.md

 {'hold': 10, 'hold': 12} = {'hold': 12}
 ```

-Like previously mentioned, we access dictionaries by key, and the dictionaries values can hold entire objects.
+Like previously mentioned, we access dictionaries by key, and the dictionary's values can hold entire objects.

 Say a is a dictionary: a = {'list1': [1, 2, 3, 4, 5], 'tuple1': (1, 2, 3, 4, 5), 'val': 5}